Welcome to DigitalGlassware™

 For a quick look at the RunManager module of the DigitalGlassware™ online platform follow this link, or continue reading below to find out how the platform assists chemists in the lab.

 Meet Hannah, an academic R&D chemist in Glasgow.
 Hannah wants to perform a selective amination of an alcohol under mild conditions.
 After a literature search she came across the use of trichloromethyl ketones as unique reagents for this transformation.
 To produce the ketone, she identified a suitable alcohol oxidation reaction (Org.
 Synth.
 2018, 95, 310-327).

-Next, Hannah sets up the reaction using the hardware that is the key to DigitalGlassware’s unique insights.
-The EnvironmentalSensor (es) records ambient conditions, while DeviceX (dx) sits inside the flask, continuously recording data such as temperature, UV light levels and even images and sound.
+Next, Hannah sets up the reaction using the hardware that is the key to the unique insights from DigitalGlassware™.
+The EnvironmentalSensor records ambient conditions, while DeviceX sits inside the flask, continuously recording data such as temperature, UV light levels and even images and sound.
 Data from external hardware such as stirrer plates can also be recorded.
 Set-up is simple and the hardware is compact, taking up minimal space in the fume hood.

-After carrying out the reaction twice, and obtaining similar yields of 61% and 69%, Hannah compares the two reaction runs using the RunManager (rm) software.
-This provides a graphical view of the reaction data from start to finish.
+After carrying out the reaction twice, and obtaining similar yields of 61% and 69%, Hannah compares the two reaction runs using the RunManager software.
+This provides a graphical view of the reaction data from start to finish, allowing any of the recorded data streams to be plotted side by side.
 In this case the temperature profile of the two reactions can be seen to be very similar.

 Future reactions can be compared to these successful runs, giving insight into the reasons for failure – or, as we will see in future posts, giving an early warning if a reaction is not proceeding as it should.

 Note all captured reaction data is real as presented.
-Person’s identities have been anonymised.
+User identities have been anonymised.